Cooper-Frye sampling with short-range repulsion: Introduction

 Previously, a method called subensemble sampler was introduced in~\cite{Vovchenko:2020kwg} to perform particlization of an \emph{interacting} hadron resonance gas and was used to study the influence of baryonic excluded volume on proton and baryon number cumulants in Pb-Pb collisions at LHC energies.
-Although this method is fairly generic, it requires the partitioning of the Cooper-Frye hypersurfaces into patches which should, on one hand, be large enough to capture all the relevant correlations, but, on the other hand, be also small compared to inhomogeneity scales across the hypersurface.
+Although this method is rather generic, it requires partitioning the Cooper-Frye hypersurfaces into patches which should, on the one hand, be large enough to capture all the relevant correlations but, on the other hand, also be small compared to inhomogeneity scales across the hypersurface.
 How to perform the partition into patches can be ambiguous.
 The method has been used to study rapidity acceptance dependent observables at LHC energies, where the approximate longitudinal boost invariance is realized~\cite{Vovchenko:2020kwg}.
-Its application at lower collision energies, however, is less straightforward.
-Instead, in Ref.~\cite{Vovchenko:2021kxx} the proton cumulants at RHIC-BES were analyzed using an analytic approach that incorporates baryon repulsion and conservation.
+Its application at lower collision energies, however, is more complex.
+Instead, in Ref.~\cite{Vovchenko:2021kxx}, the proton cumulants at RHIC-BES were analyzed using an analytic approach incorporating baryon repulsion and conservation.
 However, analytic approaches lack the flexibility of event generators and are typically restricted to specific observables, such as (net-)proton number cumulants in a particular acceptance~\cite{Vovchenko:2021kxx}.
 Therefore, it is advisable to incorporate the effect of short-range repulsion directly into the sampling procedure.

-In this work the effect of short-range repulsion between particles is introduced into the Cooper-Frye particlization by means of a rejection sampling step, which prohibits any pair of particles from overlapping in the coordinate space.
-This introduces negative correlations between particles that are shown to be consistent with analytic expectations based on the excluded volume model.
+This work introduces the effect of short-range repulsion between particles into the Cooper-Frye particlization through a rejection sampling step, which prohibits any pair of particles from overlapping in the coordinate space.
+This induces negative correlations between particles that are shown to be consistent with analytical expectations based on the excluded volume model.
 Then, the method is used to study the effect of baryon repulsion on the cumulants of (net-)proton number distribution in central heavy-ion collisions in a broad energy range $\sNN = 2.4-2760$~GeV while simultaneously incorporating exact global conservation of baryon number, electric charge, and strangeness.